SAP/spartacus-docs/_pages/home/spartacus-roadmap.md

 We plan to publish new Spartacus libraries every two weeks.
 Each release may contain bug fixes, improvements to user experience, and new features.

 When new features are available for release, normally we will publish a pre-release "next" version of the libraries, in order to get feedback.
 We release the final, new, minor version a few weeks later.
-For example, we have published a few pre-release 1.3 "next" libraries in October, and then 1.3.0 will be released early November.
+For example, we will publish a few pre-release 1.4 "next" libraries in November, and then 1.4.0 will be released early December.

 Some of the links provided point to SAP Commerce Cloud Accelerator documentation, to give an idea of what the feature is about.
 These links are for context only.
 While we strive for feature parity, the Spartacus implementation of features may not work exactly as in Accelerator.